ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Other kinds of gaps include seniority gaps (not enough senior experience to make good decisions, or not enough junior talent to handle less complex tasks), management gaps (one manager responsible for too many people), or subject matter expertise gaps (no one on the team who understands an area of the industry well enough to guide decision-making).

-The other major justification for a hire is to increase total bandwidth on a team. ese kinds of hires should be aligned with some kind of business objective, or product roadmap, that justifies bringing on a new permanent team member at a given time.
+The other major justification for a hire is to increase total bandwidth on a team.
+These kinds of hires should be aligned with some kind of business objective, or product roadmap, that justifies bringing on a new permanent team member at a given time.

 #### ROLE PRIORITIZATION AND TIMING